sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : A DVI to PostScript driver
+Short desc    : A DVI to PostScript driver
 URL          : http://tug.org/texlive/
-Лицензия     : GPL+
+License      : GPL+
-Описание     : This package has been withdrawn from CTAN, and bundled into the
+Descript     : This package has been withdrawn from CTAN, and bundled into the
              : distributions' package sets.
 The current sources of dvips may
              : be found in the distribution of dvipsk which forms part of the
              : TeX Live sources.